csulak/node/README.md

 # About

-Project based in nest, basic crud in order to learn about how to connect to DDBB SQL (MySQL -> typeorm) and No-SQL (Mongo -> mongoose)
+Project based in nest, basic crud in order to learn about how to connect to DDBB SQL (MySQL -> typeorm) and No-SQL (Mongo -> mongoose).
+HTTP Module (consume apis), Mem Cache, Redis Cache, Swagger

 # Installation